burke86/astro_rcnn/README.md

 This will generate mean AP score plots for stars and galaxies in ```testset```.

 Also available are real DECam datasets of clusters of galaxies: [ACO 1689 (50 images)](https://uofi.box.com/s/7cy1yuahmaiucq857wgo3exln8wvc825).

+### Future Work:

+- Upgrade to detectron2 framework and work on the programming and user interface
+- Support for more than 3 bands
+- Support for arbitrary effective exposure times in bands
+- Generalizations to arbitarily-sized images
+- Add generative predictor for source profile inference
+- Comparison with SCARLET and other codes in crowded fields using deblending-sensitive metrics

+Please contact the authors if you are interested in contributing!